sushantkumar007007/Input-Prioritization-for-DL-systems/README.md

 We are adding sequncially instruction to run this project.
 Follow the instruction below.

+1) Dowload all the files, including zip files.
+2) Unpack these files.
+3) Install the pacakges according to requirement.txt.
+4) The zip file of each three techniques cosist thier respective python soruce code.
+It better to make them store in saparate.
-1) Run training_cnn.py to train CNN.
+5) Run training_cnn.py to train CNN.
 Change the number of epochs if needed.
-2) Run training_ae.py to train AE.
+6) Run training_ae.py to train AE.
 Change the number of epochs if needed.
-3) Run training_vae.py to train VAE.
+7) Run training_vae.py to train VAE.
 Change the number of epochs if needed.
-4) Run calculate_sa.ipynb to calculate SA prioritizations using the trained CNN as well as predictions made by the CNN.
+8) Run calculate_sa.ipynb to calculate SA prioritizations using the trained CNN as well as predictions made by the CNN.
 Change the path to the trained CNN if needed.
 The results are saved into tmp folder.
-5) Run calculate_sim.ipynb to calculate similarity-based prioritizations and choose the best one.
+9) Run calculate_sim.ipynb to calculate similarity-based prioritizations and choose the best one.
 The results are saved into tmp folder.
-6) Run calculate_ae.ipynb to calculate AE-based prioritization.
+10) Run calculate_ae.ipynb to calculate AE-based prioritization.
 Change the path to the trained AE if needed.
 The results are saved into tmp folder.
-7) Run calculate_vae.ipynb to calculate VAE-based prioritization.
+11) Run calculate_vae.ipynb to calculate VAE-based prioritization.
 Change the path to the trained VAE if needed.
 The results are saved into tmp folder.
-8) Run calculate_fig.ipynb to calculate the final figure using the results from tmp folder.
+12) Run calculate_fig.ipynb to calculate the final figure using the results from tmp folder.